Shape of You: Synopsis

-The music video opens with Ed Sheeran who is first seen sitting down in a lonely dark room save for the sunlight that shines beside him with footages featuring his love interest and fellow boxer (Jennie Pegouskie) and his upcoming match.
+The music video opens with Sheeran, first seen sitting down in a lonely dark room save for the sunlight that shines beside him, with footages featuring his love interest and fellow boxer (Jennie Pegouskie) and his upcoming match.
 As the song begins, we see Sheeran shadowboxing while Pegouskie is already at the gym ready for the workout.
-She hangs herself at the punching bag doing sit-up and stretches herself.
+She hangs herself at the punching bag doing sit-ups and stretches herself.
 A little while later, Pegouskie shadowboxes and punches a punching bag when Sheeran lately arrives at the training carrying a bag with him.
 After Sheeran places his bag at the closet, he proceeds to train himself for his upcoming match trained by a personal trainer along with Pegouskie who still warms herself up.
 Later, Sheeran and Pegouskie head out of the gym towards a restaurant while bonding each other.
 Upon arriving, the couple eat and share foods like canoodling over a fried chicken as they have an intimate conversation with each other, although their dialogue is entirely mute.
 Afterwards, Sheeran and his girlfriend ride a taxi and make out at the back seat while the taxi driver does not notice this as he is focusing on driving.
 Back at the gym, Sheeran and Pegouskie physically trained hard doing various training exercises.
 While training, the couple embraced each other and teach one other, eventually falling in love with each other in the process.
 Later, Pegouskie leaves a picture and a box to Sheeran in a closet and seemingly abandons him.
 The scene cuts back to Sheeran who discovers a picture and a black box both seen earlier with the latter containing a blue mouthguard featuring a "÷" symbol at the front.
-Realizing that his girlfriend had left him (unbeknownst to him, she already is at a passenger ship), He starts to search for her to no avail.
+Realizing that his girlfriend had left him (unbeknownst to him, she already is on a ship), he starts to search for her to no avail.
 In response to her disappointing departure, Sheeran lets out his frustration and proceeds to an intense workout that includes tire-flipping, shadowboxing, sit-up, running and push-up.
 Later, Sheeran participates a match he has anticipated throughout the clip but he unexpectedly encounters a Rikishi or a sumo wrestler (Yamamotoyama Ryūta), much to his shock.
 During the match, Sheeran is seen almost always avoiding Yama who constantly chases him and the latter fails to defeat the Rikishi.
 Sheeran ends up getting defeated and is thrown at the edge of the ring, crying in agony with the crowd encouraging him to stand up.
-Towards the end of the video, Yama wins the match but Pegouskie emerges the scene among the crowd flying into the ring with a karate kick in the air aiming towards Yama as the scene cuts to black with the text that reads “DIRECTED BY: JASON KOENIG”.
+Towards the end of the video, Yama wins the match but Pegouskie emerges the scene among the crowd flying into the ring with a karate kick in the air aiming towards Yama as the scene cuts to black with the text that reads "DIRECTED BY: JASON KOENIG".
 Sheeran is last seen at the end of the music video struggling to get up while lying down on the floor, but he fails to do so.